Apps Like MyFitnessPal Free Version (2026)

 - Database breadth narrower than MyFitnessPal (no user entries)

-- UI denser than MyFitnessPal
+- UI denser and slower to log in than PlateLens or MyFitnessPal

 Lose It!
 Free